hhg7/MatPlotLib-Simple/README.md

 Take a data structure in Perl, and automatically write a Python3 script using matplotlib to generate an image.
 The Python3 script is saved in `/tmp`, to be edited at the user's discretion.
 Requires python3 and matplotlib installations.

+My aim is to simplify the most common tasks as much as possible.
+In my opinion, using this module is much easier than matplotlib itself.

 # Single Plots
 Simplest use case: